Skip to Main Content

 Immediate Inspection Environment

 Fully understanding the immediate inspection area’s physical requirements and limitations in space is critical.
-Depending on the specific inspection requirements, the use of robotic pick & place machines, or pre-existing, but necessary support and/or conveyance structures may severely limit the choice of effective lighting solutions, by forcing a compromise in not only the type of lighting, but its geometry, working distance, intensity, and pattern – even the illuminator size/shape as well.
+Depending on the specific inspection requirements, the use of robotic pick & place machines, or pre-existing, but necessary support and/or conveyance structures may severely limit the choice of effective lighting solutions by forcing a compromise in not only the type of lighting, but its geometry, working distance, intensity, and pattern – even the illuminator size/shape as well.
 For example, it may be determined that a diffuse light source best creates the feature-appropriate contrast, but cannot be implemented because of limited close-up, top-down access.
 Inspection on high-speed lines may require intense continuous or strobed light to freeze motion, and of course large objects present an altogether different challenge for lighting.
-Additionally, consistent part placement and presentation are also important, particularly depending on which features are being highlighted; however, lighting for inconsistencies in part placement and presentation can be developed, as a last resort, if both are fully elaborated and tested.
+Additionally, consistent part placement and presentation are also important, particularly depending on which features are being highlighted.
+However, lighting for inconsistencies in part placement and presentation can be developed as a last resort, if both are fully elaborated and tested.

 a – Light interaction on surfaces, b – Specular surface, angle of reflection = angle of incidence (Phi 1 = Phi 2), c – Diffuse (non-specular) surface reflection.

-2-D dot peen matrix code, a – Illuminated by bright field ring light, b – Imaged with a low angle linear dark field
+2-D dot peen matrix code, a – Illuminated by bright field ring light, b – Imaged with a low angle linear dark field light.
+A simple change in light pattern created a more effective and robust inspection.

 Bottom of a soda can, a – Illuminated with a bright field ring light, but shows poor contrast, uneven lighting, and specular reflections, b – Imaged with diffuse light, creating an even background allowing the code to be read.

-Ambient Lighting Contamination and Mitigation
+Cornerstone 4: Filters – Ambient Lighting Contamination and Mitigation

-Typical spectral transmission curves for pass filters, a – Long pass, b – Short pass, c – Band pass, d – Typical red 660
+Typical spectral transmission curves for pass filters, a – Long pass, b – Short pass, c – Band pass, d – Typical red 660 nm and 630 nm threaded band pass filter.
+Figs. 45a-c graphics Courtesy of Midwest Optical, Palatine, IL.

-2 nylocc nuts, a – One with nylon, one without under UV light and a strong ambient source, b – Same parts with the simple addition of a pass filter on the camera lens to block the ambient contribution and enhance the blue emission light from the nylon ring.
+Fig. 48: Nylon-insert Nuts, a – One with nylon, one without under UV light and a strong ambient source, b – Same parts with the simple addition of a pass filter on the camera lens to block the ambient contribution and enhance the blue emission light from the nylon ring.
 A useful example of creating Feature-Appropriate Image Contrast.

 Machine Vision Special Topics